Create menu toggles, buttons and sliders

-Use this for a normal "on / off" prop.
+Use this for a normal on/off toggle, button or slider.
 For simple object props, click

 Add Action +, choose

 Object toggle, and then drag the object into the field.
-If you choose blendshape, the blendshape will be set to 100 when "on" (only works on root skinned meshes).
+You can also use any of the other actions available within VRCFury.
 For more advanced "on" states, you can provide an animation clip instead.

 The name of the toggle in your VRChat radial menu.